-39. Retirement Benefit Schemes
+40. Retirement Benefit Schemes

 The Group's subsidiaries operating in the PRC have participated in defined contribution retirement schemes organised by the relevant local government authorities in the PRC.
 The Group is required to make specific contributions to the retirement schemes at a rate of 12 to 25 percent of basic salary of its PRC employees and have no further obligation for post-retirement benefits beyond the annual contributions made.
-Pursuant to these arrangements, the retirement plan contributions charge for the year ended 31 December 2016 amounted to HK\$68,753,000 (2015: HK\$68,059,000).
+Pursuant to these arrangements, the retirement plan contributions charge for the year ended 31 December 2017 amounted to HK\$72,005,000 (2016: HK\$68,753,000).

 The Group has joined a MPF Scheme for all its non-PRC employees.
 The MPF Scheme is registered with the Mandatory Provident Fund Scheme Authority under the Mandatory Provident Fund Schemes Ordinance.
 The assets of the MPF Scheme are held separately from those of the Group in funds under the control of an independent trustee.
-Under the rules of the MPF Scheme, the employer and its employees are each required to make contributions to the scheme at rates specified in the rules.
+Under the rules of the MPF Scheme at rates specified in the rules.
 The only obligation of the Group with respect of MPF Scheme is to make the required contributions under the scheme.
 The retirement benefits scheme contributions arising from the MPF Scheme charged to the consolidated income statement represent contributions payable to the funds by the Group at rates specified in the rules of the scheme.
-For the year ended 31 December 2016, the Group made retirement benefit scheme contributions amounting to HK\$334,000 (2015: HK\$465,000).
+For the year ended 31 December 2017, the Group made retirement benefit scheme contributions amounting to HK\$476,000 (2016: HK\$334,000).